io-kats/JSON-Parser/README.md

 print_nodes can be disabled by defining JSON_NDEBUG before including the header file.

-You can also print out an error message if there's an error:
+You can also print out an error message if there's an error (can be disabled if macro NDEBUG defined):

 ```
 if (!json_parser.IsValid())